 After a while the sun disappears.
 A nearby wildfire.
 Must be pretty violent.
 Brownish, yellowish light, all starts to be covered with ashes.
 People are used to that.
 Thus no reason to change daily routine of beach life.

-Evening: Despite the many tourists no nice eatery or watering hole.
+Evening: Despite the numerous tourists no nice eatery or watering hole.
 It seems the guys drink so much beer at the beach that they limit their evening activities to watching soap operas on TV.

 Whatever.
 We take an effort to escape this miserable destiny.
 Find a watering hole/eatery.
 A slightly strange place but ok.
 At least until the food arrives.
 Since then we know it: the Sage Pub in Osoyoos has the most awful food we ever had in North America.
 It’s simply not possible to munch that.
 Even if trying hard.
 And even worse – they don’t accept our recommendation to feed this stuff to their cook – probably he would immediately commit suicide.